 |Venezuela||Fox Sports, ESPN, Facebook|

 Some of these services offer free trial accounts or are completely free, to begin with.
 This means you can use their service for free, for at least a couple of days.
 As such, you won’t have to get a subscription if you only want to watch one or two games.
 This is ideal if you are on holiday but still want to virtually cheer on your country or favorite team.
 Some VPN providers also offer a free service.
-In combination with the free trial for one of the services mentioned above, you can watch the Champions League completely free of charge.
-However, with a free VPN you do not get the same features as with a paid VPN subscription.
+In combination with the free trial for one of the services mentioned above, you can watch the Champions League tournament completely free of charge.
+However, with a free VPN you do not get the same features that a paid VPN subscription offers.
 Your data, speed, and even security can be limited with a free VPN.
 As such, we’d discourage you from using a free VPN for streaming (the Champions League).